discordjs/guide/guide/interactions/registering-slash-commands.md

 ::: tip
 This page assumes you use the same file structure as our [command handling](/command-handling) section.
 The scripts provided are made to function with that setup.

-If you already have slash commands set-up for your application and want to learn how to respond to them, refer to [the following page](/interactions/replying-to-slash-commands.md).
+If you already have slash commands set up for your application and want to learn how to respond to them, refer to [the following page](/interactions/replying-to-slash-commands.md).
 :::

 ## Guild commands